Skip to content

 19. Conservation set-aside area, including HCV area (ha)?

-0 - The company reports its total conservation area in its 2021 ACOP.
+0 - The company reports zero ha of conservation set-aside area, including a high conservation value (HCV) area in its RSPO ACOP 2023.

 • Y